Board of Directors Updated 1/2/2025

 Kim Day

 Kim Day, Ph.D., has been an educator for over 35 years and is currently the Director of Research & Development for The Schenck School.
 Kim came to this position from Purpose Built Schools (PBS) where she served as the Director of Literacy & Early Learning.
 While at PBS, Kim provided consultative support to schools in the PBS network in Kansas City, Omaha, Orlando and Charlotte in establishing research-based literacy and early learning programs.
 Prior to joining PBS, Kim was the Co-Director of the Rollins Center for Language & Literacy at the Atlanta Speech School, a professional development organization.
-In her role at the Rollins Center, Kim worked in partnership with the Drew Charter School and was instrumental in developing the early language and literacy programs that support Drew’s cradle to college pipeline.
+In her role at the Rollins Center, Kim worked in partnership with the Drew Charter School and was instrumental in developing the early language and literacy programs that support Drew’s cradle-to-college pipeline.
 This work led to the development of Rollins’ early learning program, Read Right from the Start.
 Kim has a Ph.D. in Special Education with an emphasis on language-based learning disabilities, assessment and educational leadership from the University of Georgia.
 Her professional interests include teacher training in literacy and language development for young children as well as teacher development through mentoring and coaching practices.

-Corresponding Secretary/Membership
+Corresponding Secretary

 Michael Wright